influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/_index.md

 #   - /resources/videos/ingest-data/, How to Ingest Data in InfluxDB (Video)
 ---

-Write data to {{% cloud-name %}} using the following tools and methods:
+Write data to {{% product-name %}} using the following tools and methods:

 {{% warn %}}
 {{% api/cloud/v2-prefer %}}